EHRI/resydes/docker/README.md

 takes a boolean and specifies whether the netloc part of source uri's should be used as names for subdirectories.

-The file `conf/desmap.txt` can be used to map sources to destination folders.
+The file `conf/desmap.txt` can be used to map sources to specific destination folders.

 ### Drawbacks